Plaridel Airport: History

 The airport was opened in 1935 and was extensively used during World War II, when it was used as a ground for training fighter pilots.

 Today, the airport is still used extensively as a training facility for all types of pilots, whether civil, commercial or military.
 Several aviation schools are found within the immediate vicinity of the airport.
 The airport is also a popular landing site for amateur pilots and aviation enthusiasts.

-The airport is remembered as a historical landmark — one of the few airports in the Philippines with such a designation.
+The airport is recognized as a historical landmark — one of the few airports in the Philippines with such a designation.